MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 ---
-title: Grounding data design for AI workloads on Azure
+title: Grounding Data Design for AI Workloads on Azure
 description: Learn about data layout considerations and best practices for running AI workloads efficiently, which ensures optimal performance and scalability.
 author: PageWriter-MSFT
 ms.author: prwilk